torisutansan1/README-files/README.md

 If the AI starts, you wait until the AI finishes its turn for you to make another turn.
 The game finishes when either you or the AI manages to have 3 X's or O's in a given column or row.

+Gameplay Example Scenario:
 ![image](https://github.com/torisutansan1/README-files/assets/97696590/c0718261-0ec6-4108-9c6d-545d7843f710)

+The image I provide here demonstrates a alpha-beta pruning tree.
+If the user plays a losing move, then the algorithm knows to prune the scenarios where the AI does not win.
+This massively increases AI efficiency in this case as shown in the third and fourth rows in the image I provide.

+Otherwise, the tree represents how the Minimax algorithm otherwise behaves.
+You play a move that is either optimal or suboptimal depending on your move and the AI.
+The edges that point to the different scenarios in the game represent how the maximizing and minimizing functionality works.

 ## Code Structure
 The implementation of the tic-tac-toe game I provide uses different techniques to increase AI efficiency and decrease the runtime.
 I utilize the minimax algorithm with memoization to create my AI algorithm.